jelly-liu/EOSS/README.md

 view here [EOSS-Shiro](https://github.com/jelly-liu/EOSS "EOSS-Shiro")

 # About Master Branch
-Master branch is sync with EOSS-Shiro branch
+Master branch is sync with EOSS-SHIRO branch

-# About EOSS-Pure
+# About EOSS-PURE Branch
 This is the default branch, also master branch, just use apache shiro and ini config

-# About EOSS-Shiro Branch
+# About EOSS-ShIRO Branch
 This is the EOSS completed integrated with Apache Shiro
 ------------ integrated framework ------------
 --support mysql